Epipolar geometry: Simplified cases

 The epipolar geometry is simplified if the two camera image planes coincide.
 In this case, the epipolar lines also coincide (e_{L}–X_{L} = e_{R}–X_{R}).
 Furthermore, the epipolar lines are parallel to the line O_{L}–O_{R} between the centers of projection, and can in practice be aligned with the horizontal axes of the two images.
 This means that for each point in one image, its corresponding point in the other image can be found by looking only along a horizontal line.
 If the cameras cannot be positioned in this way, the image coordinates from the cameras may be transformed to emulate having a common image plane.
 This process is called image rectification.

 Epipolar geometry of pushbroom sensor

 In contrast to the conventional frame camera which uses a two-dimensional CCD, pushbroom camera adopts an array of one-dimensional CCDs to produce long continuous image strip which is called "image carpet".
+If the one-dimensional sensor is moved over the focal plane of a static scene with fixed in place optics it is equivalent to a two-dimensional sensor other than that each part of the image is captured at a different time.
 Epipolar geometry of this sensor is quite different from that of pinhole projection cameras.
 First, the epipolar line of pushbroom sensor is not straight, but hyperbola-like curve.
 Second, epipolar 'curve' pair does not exist.
 However, in some special conditions, the epipolar geometry of the satellite images could be considered as a linear model.